BDI-pathogens/OpenABM-Covid19/README.md

 Examples
 -----

 The `examples/` directory contains some very simple Python scripts and Jupyter notebooks for running the model.
+The examples must be run from the example directory.
 In particular

 1. `examples/example_101.py` - the simplest Python script for running the model
 2. `examples/example_101.ipynb` - the simplest notebook of running the model and plotting some output